neutrinojs/neutrino/packages/karma/README.md

 - Yarn v1.2.1+, or npm v5.4+
 - Neutrino 9 and one of the Neutrino build presets
 - webpack 4
-- Karma 3 and Karma CLI 1
+- Karma 4 and Karma CLI 2
-- Mocha 5
+- Mocha 6

+## Quickstart

+The fastest way to get started is by using the `create-project` scaffolding tool.
+See the [Create new project](https://neutrinojs.org/installation/create-new-project/) docs for more details.

+Don’t want to use the CLI helper?
+No worries, we have you covered with the [manual installation](#manual-installation).

-## Installation
+## Manual Installation

+First follow the manual installation instructions for your chosen build preset.

 `@neutrinojs/karma` can be installed via the Yarn or npm clients.
 Inside your project, make sure the dependencies below are installed as development dependencies.
 You will also be using